5 Secret Ingredients To Increase Employee Retention Among Millennials

 By 2025, 75% of the entire workforce will be millennials.
 How can you increase employee retention among a workforce that has an average tenure of just two years?

-While the cost of employee turnover is very high, most organisations lack a formal strategy to retain millennials and Generation Z.
+While the cost of employee turnover is high, most organisations lack a formal strategy to retain millennials and Generation Z.

 Here are 5 secret recipe ingredients to help engage and retain millennials.